Go Back Go Back

 The distance and the harsh route between Venezuela and Brazil didn’t scare Yennyfer Espizona, 30 years old.
 Mother of three young kids, she crossed the border two times.
 First, almost a year ago, with the youngest one, 4 years old.
 After she got shelter in the city of Boa Vista, she came back for the others, 8 and 10 years old.
 She made all the way by getting a bus, taking rides and on foot.

 “It was very good in Venezuela, before.
 I was working and studying.
 It was a wonderful life.
 Then, the economy got worse.
 There was no money to buy even a bread.
-I thought the best choice I had was to take away my children”, she recalls.
+I thought the best choice I had was to take away my child”, she recalls.

 Yennyfer had still another motivation: her oldest daughter, 10 years old, was diagnosed with autism.
 Without proper medication, she becomes aggressive and has difficult to interact with other kids.
 “In Venezuela, the treatment was very expensive.
 She wasn’t going to school anymore, neither had access to the medicine that, here, are available for free.
 Now, she is calmer and happier”, celebrates the mom.